 - Produce less flower

-- Fruits size become smaller than average
+- Fruits size becomes smaller than average.

 - Blossom end rot